-Risk Areas What are the risks?
-Growth and Competition Risk of various forces eroding the Comp. e.g., suppressed profits/reduced revenue declining margins, lack of innovative pro- operating in new markets, loss of key cus innovation, investment management and Failure of innovation initiatives to corprocesses, people and systems; Failure to manage uncertainties aris loss of shareholder value, revenue, a Failure to identify and respond to tre Increased insurance premiums for b Customer Demand Failure to keep up with shifts in B2B cust preferences/consumption trends.
-Include outsourced services, etc. Innovation Failure to continuously improve and diffe and systems.
-Country Concentration Risks associated with heavy reliance on investment, operations or supply chains, operations and financial impacts resulting specific country or group of countries.
-Investment Management Failure to manage uncertainties arising fi shareholder value, revenue and reputation new/unfamiliar markets, as well as failure Adapt to the regulatory environment Establish control over joint venture (Align strategic interests and busines Customer Set, communicate and execute strate Risk where there is a concentration of cu Concentration Sustainability acceptable level.
-Risk exposure to practices that negativel change, natural resources, pollution and ecosystems, poor labour conditions and arising from company's activities, etc. Th aspects of ESG.
+Strategic (cont'd) Risk Areas What are the risks?
+Growth and Competition Risk of various forces eroding the Company's market share and/or negatively impacting the business, e.g., suppressed profits/reduced revenues due to competitive pricing, increased operating costs, declining margins, lack of innovative products, failure to manage uncertainties arising from entering/operating in new markets, loss of key customers or employees.
+These include market competition, innovation, investment management and customer demand risks, which are: Failure of innovation initiatives to continuously improve and differentiate the Company's products, processes, people and systems; Failure to manage uncertainties arising from entering/operating in new markets that may lead to loss of shareholder value, revenue, and reputation; Failure to identify and respond to trends/changing landscape in a timely manner; and/or Increased insurance premiums for business liabilities.
+Customer Demand Failure to keep up with shifts in B2B customer expectations and demands and/or end-consumer preferences/consumption trends.
+Includes delivery delays, poor product or service quality from outsourced services, etc. Innovation Failure to continuously improve and differentiate the Company's products, processes, people and systems.
+Country Concentration Risks associated with heavy reliance on a specific country or group of countries for SATS' business, investment, operations or supply chains, leading to potential business disruptions, losses, and negative operations and financial impacts resulting from the possibility of adverse events or changes in that specific country or group of countries.
+Investment Management Failure to manage uncertainties arising from entering/operating in new markets that may lead to loss of shareholder value, revenue and reputation.
+Includes failure to manage concentration of investments in new/unfamiliar markets, as well as failure to: Adapt to the regulatory environment; Establish control over joint venture (JV) partners; Align strategic interests and business practices with those of our JVs; and/or Set, communicate and execute strategic directions in investment decisions.
+Customer Concentration Risk where there is a concentration of customers where risk diversification is not maintained at an acceptable level.
+Sustainability Risk exposure to practices that negatively impact the environment and stakeholders in terms of climate change, natural resources, pollution and waste.
+These include degradation of land, air and water ecosystems, poor labour conditions and human rights, e.g., effluents, emissions, resource depletion arising from company's activities, etc. This risk area also includes the "environmental" and "social" aspects of ESG.
 Operational Risk Areas What are the risks?
-Food Safety Incident Risk that food is prepared under conditio acceptable practices, intentional or other customers/reputation (including reputation Major Incident Risk of loss of operating licences/damag sanctions/prosecution/reputation damag customers and authorities) due to aircraf Workplace Health and Safety (WHS) Risk associated with WHS, which include work environment.

-- The risks arise from various factors, such as physical hazards, chemical exposures, ergonomic issues, psychological stressors and organisational factors.
-Risk of not being able to protect the physical and mental well-being of employees resulting in - reputational damage.
+Food Safety Incident Risk that food is prepared under conditions that are unhygienic or otherwise not compliant with acceptable practices, intentional or otherwise, leading to food poisoning and/or loss of licences/customers/reputation (including reputational impact to stakeholders such as customers and authorities).
+Major Incident Risk of loss of operating licences/damage to customers' assets/loss of customers/financial penalties/ sanctions/prosecution/reputation damage (including reputational impact to stakeholders such as customers and authorities) due to aircraft-related or major operational incidents.
+Workplace Health and Safety (WHS) Risk associated with WHS, which includes any potential harm, injury, or illness that can occur in SATS' work environment.
+The risks arise from various factors, such as physical hazards, chemical exposures, ergonomic issues, psychological stressors and organisational factors.
+Risk of not being able to protect the physical and mental well-being of employees resulting in injury/fatality/loss of operating licences/loss of customers/financial penalties/sanctions/prosecution/reputational damage.